Tang campaign against the Eastern Turks: Initial attempt to settle the Eastern Turkic Khaganate's people within the Tang state

 Wen Yanbo's proposal was accepted.
 Two commandants overseeing ten new nominal prefectures (four for Ashina Shibobi's people, and six for Illig Qaghan's people) were created.
 Ashina Sunishi was made a prince.
 Ashina Simo was made a prince and given the Tang imperial surname Li (and is also known as Li Simo.)
 A large number of other chieftains were given general ranks.
 The new nobility were settled in or near Chang'an.
 Taizong ransomed Han slaves from Turkic owners.
 Thereafter, Turkic cavalry were often requisitioned to supplement regular Tang troops on various campaigns, such as the 634 campaign against Tuyuhun.

-Meanwhile, Xueyantuo largely inherited the Khaganate's former territory and vassals, creating the Xueyantuo Kaganate.
+Meanwhile, Xueyantuo largely inherited the Eastern Turks' former territory and vassals, creating the Xueyantuo Kaganate.
 Yi'nan remained nominally submissive to Tang, remaining formally respectful to Taizong, while at the same time trying to affirm Xueyantuo's control over the region.
-The Khaganate's former vassals of the Khitan, Xī (奚), and Xí (霫) tribes directly submitted to the Tang, as did the city kingdom of Yiwu (伊吾).
+The Eastern Turks' former vassals of the Khitan, Xī (奚), and Xí (霫) tribes directly submitted to the Tang, as did the city kingdom of Yiwu (伊吾).